CroneKorkN/rbcm/README.md

 # documentation

-Rbcm expects to be called from within a configuration-directory.
-It must contain each, a `capabilities/`- and a `definitions/`-directory.
+Rbcm expects to be called from within a project directory.

 ## capabilities

 Nodes are defined by calling capabilities.
-Capabilities are user defined methods residing in files in `capabilities/` directory.
+Capabilities are user defined methods residing in project directory.
 Each capability may have a second incarnation with a bang suffix ("cap!").
 The bang version is called once on each node if the node called the non-bang-version before.